KidPudel/Iggy-s-Vault/backend/docker/Docker basics.md

 *Example:* If you create Windows 10 virtual machine, on your host Linux machine, VM would load an entire Windows 10 operating system, including the Windows kernel, device drivers, system files, etc.

 ## Docker
-When running docker container ([[docker terms]]), docker creates an isolated environment "container", that *shares kernel, as well as system libraries and other core OS components* of the host OS they are running on.
+When running docker container ([[docker basic terms]]), docker creates an isolated environment "container", that *shares kernel, as well as system libraries and other core OS components* of the host OS they are running on.
 Inside the container, Docker creates necessary user-space components like filesystems, process namespaces, network interfaces, etc., to provide isolation from the container and the host.
 > NOTE: if the base image of the container, is OS or based on OS, that is different from host OS, then the process is slightly different.